jhawk7/sequence-frequency/README.md

 ## Epilogue
 - I was able to get this to process text files pretty quickly by taking advantage of Go's channels and goroutines, as well as the underlying heap-map data structure.
 This application could be more resilient if implemented as a worker scaled horizontally and subscribed to a queue
-- The output frequencies were not the exact same as what was given in the example output (86 vs 85 for "the sperm whale")
+- The output frequencies were not the exact same as what was given in the sample output (86 vs 85 for "the sperm whale")